hanabi/hanabi.github.io/Reference.md

 ## Level 15 - Unnecessary Usage of Complicated Moves

 * Some complicated moves have special versions that are defined as *unnecessary*.
-* For example, it is possible to have either a *Trash Bluff* or an *Unnecessary Trash Bluff*.
+* For example, it is possible to perform either a *Trash Bluff* or an *Unnecessary Trash Bluff*.
 * This section covers these kinds of moves in detail.

 ### The Definition of Unnecessary